Mrs. C says: So what’s the well dressed Christmas table wearing these days? Ed Elf: In your house, I’d say Chanel.

 We can’t very well overlook the good old Christmas mug, nor the plates to accompany them for mince pies or cookies.
 The choices are as tall as a mountain, as vast as the sky.
 Rather than list endless options from countless stores, here we simply give our favourites a generous nod.

 John Lewis – Each year there are charming Christmas mugs offered by John Lewis for just a few pounds.
 Although the designs and themes change, the quality does not.
 View johnlewis.com.

-Sophie Conran for Portmeirion – Four white porcelain mugs with subtle red and green decorations: ideal for Christmas and far from out of place throughout the year.
+Sophie Conran for Portmeirion – White porcelain mugs with subtle decorations, like mistletoe or red and green motifs, have featured in recent years and are simply lovely.
 There are side plates to match for those cookies and mince pies.
 Visit portmeirion.co.uk.

-Belle & Boo Collection – The “Let Me Help You” mini mugs are an absolute delight.
-Quintessentially British in quality and design, with red and white colours to the fore and a hint of snow on the motif, these mugs will thrill as gifts and warm the heart every time you open the cupboard and see them sitting there ready for use.
+Belle & Boo Collection – The “Let Me Help You” mini mugs were bought for friends’ children and were a big success.
+Quintessentially British in quality and design, there are more lovely mugs that will thrill as gifts and warm the heart every time you open the cupboard and see them sitting there ready for use.
 Check out belleandboo.com.

 Your Mug on a Mug – Select the colour and design of mug and personalise it with a name or a photograph…even your own face should vanity sweep you.
 Good value for under a tenner a pop.
 Browse yourdesign.co.uk/christmas-mugs.